korgon/springboard/README.md

 * Login and API Authentication (json web tokens)
 * Talk to SMC API (if one doesn't exist build it)
 * Get URL for feed data, provide front end for looking at data
-* Themes / Automockup / Previewer (create new api manipulator / modify ajaxcatalog)

-**Remove our middlemen where possible**
-* Create our own forms and store the data in a database (replaces formstack)
-* Store and retrieve passwords securely (replaces Teampass)
-* With a bit more work Kanban could be replaced as well

 ##Wish List
 ####Ordered by implementation... mostly...
-* Database (mongodb or couchdb)
+* Socket.io for realtime updating of UI
 * User class for login (or split project into client/server model)
+* Database (mongodb or couchdb) for saving state instead of json files
 * Online presence
 * Webhooks (github mostly)
-* Socket.io for realtime updating.
-* Build out client side with emberjs or angularjs or somesuch